 Founded in 1913, the Castlemaine Art Gallery and Historical Museum has acquired an excellent collection of Australian art works and of historical items from the district’s past.

 The Gallery and Museum is fully accredited by Museums Australia.
-It is owned by private trustees and managed by a committee elected by subscribers.
+It is governed by private trustees and managed by a committee elected by subscribers.
 State and local government support is provided, but the Gallery has a particularly strong tradition of private support from artists and patrons, and its collection has been enriched by such famous personalities as Dame Nellie Melba.

 The Gallery has always specialised in Australian art.
 Its particular strength is in major works of the late 1800s, the Golden Period of Australian painting, and the Edwardian era.
 Traditional landscape painting is a feature of the collection.

 Artists from this period include Louis Buvelot, Fred McCubbin, Tom Roberts, Arthur Streeton, Walter Withers, David Davies, E. Phillips Fox, Rupert Bunny, Max Meldrum, Percy Leason, R.W.
 Sturgess, John Russell, A.M.E.
 Bale, Hugh Ramsay, Dora Meeson, Clarice Beckett and John Longstaff.